egordm/boosters/README.md

 ## Project Status

-booste-rs is functional for both training and inference but not yet production-ready:
+boosters is functional for both training and inference but not yet production-ready:

 - API may change without notice
 - Some advanced features (monotonic constraints, SHAP) are not yet implemented